zukunft/zukunft.com/docs/code_objects_all.md

 \-- db_object_no_id
-    \-- value_ts_data - for a single time series value data entry +-- id_list - a base object for a list of database IDs
+    \-- value_ts_data - for a single time series value data entry +-- id_list - a base object for a list of database IDs +-- system_object - a header object for the system data cache and execution time tracking
 \-- type_list
     \-- component_link_type_list - to define the behaviour if a component is linked to a view
     \-- component_type_list - to link coded functionality to a view component